 F1 experience at the Williams F1 Conference Centre in the U.K. for 75 sales representatives from a US-based software business.
 Activities included WilliamsF1 Heritage Car Collection tour, Pit Stop Challenge changing tires on an F1 car, driving F1 racing simulators, team competition in Scalextrics racing, and watching an F1 Grand Prix race in the Ayrton Senna theater.
 Even Sir Frank Williams stopped by.

-with Sir Frank Williams, Founder and Team Patron, WilliamsF1
+with Sir Frank Williams, Founder, WilliamsF1

 New York Times Book Review